Among women, breast cancer is the most common cancer and the second most common cause of cancer deaths.

 Women likely to have one of these mutations are those who have at least two close, usually first-degree relatives who have had breast or ovarian cancer.
 For this reason, routine screening for these mutations does not appear necessary, except in women who have such a family history.

-Women with one of these mutations may need to be tested more frequently for breast cancer.
-Or they may need to try to prevent cancer from developing by taking tamoxifen or raloxifene Prevention Breast cancer occurs when cells in the breast become abnormal and divide uncontrollably.
-Breast cancer usually starts in the glands that produce milk (lobules) or the tubes (ducts) that carry... read more (which is similar to tamoxifen) or sometimes by even having both breasts removed (double mastectomy Mastectomy Breast cancer occurs when cells in the breast become abnormal and divide uncontrollably.
+Women with one of these mutations need to be tested monitored more closely for breast cancer—for example, by more frequent testing or being screened with both mammography and magnetic resonance imaging (MRI).
+Or they may need to try to prevent cancer from developing by taking tamoxifen or raloxifene Prevention (which is similar to tamoxifen) or sometimes by even having both breasts removed (double mastectomy Mastectomy Breast cancer occurs when cells in the breast become abnormal and divide uncontrollably.
 Breast cancer usually starts in the glands that produce milk (lobules) or the tubes (ducts) that carry... read more ).

 Certain benign changes in the breast

-Some changes in the breast seem to increase risk of breast cancer.
+Some changes in the breast seem to slightly increase the risk of breast cancer.
 They include

 Changes in the breast that required a biopsy to rule out cancer